xak2000/nomad/website/source/docs/drivers/docker.html.md

 of the Linux Kernel and Docker daemon.

-If you would like to change any of the options related to the `docker` driver on a Nomad client, you can modify them with the [plugin stanza][plugin-stanza] syntax.
+If you would like to change any of the options related to the `docker` driver on a Nomad client, you can modify them with the [plugin block][plugin-block] syntax.
 Below is an example of a configuration (many of the values are the default).
 See the next section for more information on the options.

 ```hcl
 plugin "docker" {